-Kinabatangan River offers an incredible opportunity to see large range if wildlife including Borneo’s unique Proboscis Monkey, the Orang Utan, Bornean Pygmy Elephant, crocodiles, otters and countless rare and beautiful birds.
-All the eight species of hornbill found in Borneo make the area their home.
+Kinabatangan River offers an incredible opportunity to see a large range of wildlife.
+This including Borneo’s unique Proboscis Monkey, the Orang Utan, Bornean Pygmy Elephant, crocodiles, otters and countless rare and beautiful birds.
+Besides that. all the eight species of hornbill found in Borneo make the area their home.

 A trip up the river at dawn or dusk is the best opportunity to see the wildlife.
 Optional tours can be arranged for night safaris as well to spot crocodiles, birds and nocturnal animals.

 Fun facts about Bornean Pygmy Elephant: Did you know Bornean Pygmy Elephant can achieve a speed of 43kmph and no human on earth can beat them in running?

 Orang Utan (Pongo Pygmaneus) is one of the rare creatures to be seen.
 However, you can find them at Sepilok Orang Utan Rehabilitation Centre, which located 40 minutes away (23km) from Sandakan town.